 Optional: I drizzled a bit of icing over my cake because it looks so much prettier that way and because icing lets you feel like you’re being indulgent without the complete sugar-high that comes with a true frosting.
 I didn’t actually measure out the ingredients I used for the icing, but basically I just put a little powdered sugar in a bowl, added about a teaspoonful of maple syrup, a few drops of pure lemon extract, and a little bit of pure vanilla extract (probably about a 1/2 teaspoon.)
 Then I just added a few drops of water and stirred and added a few more drops and stirred again until it was the right consistency for drizzling.

-Recipe Analysis: This cake is surprisingly light for a cake made entirely from whole wheat flour.
+Recipe Analysis: This cake is surprisingly light for a cake made with from whole wheat flour.
 Most whole wheat flour cakes end up being pretty dry and heavy, but this cake has a very nice texture.
 Maybe it’s the sour milk that makes the difference?
+Or maybe it’s the molasses?
 Whatever it is, I was pleasantly surprised by the texture.
-The flavor is great too – sweet without being sickeningly sweet and subtly gingery without being overpowering.
+The flavor is great, too – sweet without being sickeningly sweet and subtly gingery without being overpowering.
 In fact, the next time I make this, I might even add a bit more ginger because I like my gingerbread to be sufficiently spicy.
 This cake would be great for experimenting with different spice combinations too – cinnamon, nutmeg, allspice, mace, cloves – I think any and all of those would be delicious with this cake.

 - If you don’t have raw milk that’s already sour, you can just leave your raw milk out on the counter until it sours.
 Or, if you only have regular pasteurized milk available, you can add a spoonful of vinegar to the milk.